Wish you were here. Wait, you are!

 And here they were – no more wishing – my husband and daughter were sitting right next to me this time!
 The surreality of it all caught up with me as tears gathered in my eyes in an immeasurable wave of emotion – one so big, it likely dwarfed the size of that little bush plane!
 It was finally here – it was finally real!

-landing in eastern serengeti
+landing in eastern serengeti on our family safari

 To give you some background, I’ve been at Thomson since 2006.
 In that time, Tanzania has become a huge part of my life.
 My colleagues and I in the Boston office live and breathe it every day, after all!
 On my first safari way back then, the adventurer and wildlife lover in me could hardly believe I had the opportunity to experience this wonderful, awesome, magical place; with each visit, the magic has never faded.
 When I became pregnant with my daughter five and half years later, I wondered if I would ever be able to share this with her one day; I boldly told my belly, “I can’t wait to show you Tanzania!”
 (Yikes, are such lofty promises good parenting?!)